Rapid Deployment Patrol Rifle Course

 Review use of tactical sling systems.

 Enhanced combat gun-handling skills.

-Presentation from low ready, high ready and indoor ready.
+Presentation from low ready, indoor ready and SUL.

 Refining presentation technique.